UBC-MDS/group16/doc/reflection-milestone4.md

 - Changed the Neighbourhood filter from the dropdown list to a collapse button, allowing users to select multiple neighbourhoods simultaneously.
 - Updated the map from circles to a choropleth map.
 The colour (from yellow to red) represents the crime counts from low to high.
 - Switched the _Crimes by Type_ bar chart from displaying all crime types to the top 5.
-- Updated the favicon to better fit the usage scenario
+- Updated the favicon to better fit the usage scenario.
+- Resized the dashboard to have it rendered appropriately at 100% zoom level.

 ### Future Plans